 - Programming exercises are assigned to have students practice the language.

-- Some case studies are analyzed through in class discussion.
+- Some case studies are analyzed through discussion online and in class.

 - Individual assignments consist of readings and programming exercises, through possibly an external platform.

 The assessment is based on

 - a number of individual programming assignments delivered during the semester (80% of the final grade).
 Each assignment tests the students' skills in correctly use procedural programming language concepts in real programs and combine various programming techniques to get the required output.

 - an end of semester group programming project to be discussed in an oral presentation (20% of the final grade).
 The final project tests the students' ability to find and understand programming language documentation and to implement clever problem solving strategies to write a full application.

 Any student who has turned in at least half of the assignments is considered as "attending", unless they explicitly opt for the written exam